WSNN-LD: History

 SNN was the first television news operation to convert to an all digital-disk-based non-linear editing system through Avid.
 SNN was one of the first news operations to have a combined print and broadcast newsroom, collaborating with the Sarasota Herald-Tribune on news content.
 Since 2002, SNN has maintained a content-sharing agreement with Tampa-based NBC affiliate WFLA-TV (channel 8) and NBC News, which allows SNN to use stories from WFLA, NBC News and NBC-affiliated stations (that agreement replaced an earlier deal between the channel, Fox owned-and-operated station WTVT (channel 13), and the now-defunct CONUS Communications), and also allowed for cooperation between the Herald-Tribune and the Tampa Tribune, prior to Media General's sale of that paper to World Media Holdings in 2012.

 SNN also operates one weather and traffic camera since April 2014; the camera was installed atop of One Sarasota Tower, under a brand licensing deal with various local companies over the years.
 SNN began multiplex programming on February 2, 2015.
 On June 15, 2015, Verizon FiOS changed channels of SNN from 26/526 to channel 9/509.
 In 2016, SNN upgraded graphics and slightly updated logo.
 Later that year, the Herald Tribune moved out of their former space and made their way next door into the old SunTrust building.
 It is unclear if SNN will be moving to the new facility as in 2018, Sarasota Memorial Hospital announced it would buy out the old Herald Tribune building and re-construct the entire area.
 In 2018, SNN re-vamped their website, now offering live-streams of their Skycam, newscasts as they happen, job offerings, calendars and event planning.

 On May 19, 2023, Citadel Communications COO Ray Cole announced that WSNN-LD would be sold to Nexstar Media Group (owner of WFLA-TV and WTTA (channel 38)) for $1 million.
-Nexstar had previously acquired Midwestern television stations KCAU-TV in Sioux City, WHBF-TV in the Quad Cities, and WOI-DT in Des Moines from Citadel in 2014 (Nexstar still owns KCAU-TV and WHBF-TV).
+Nexstar had previously acquired Midwestern television stations KCAU-TV in Sioux City, WHBF-TV in the Quad Cities, and WOI-DT in Des Moines from Citadel in 2014 (Nexstar still owns all three).
 The sale was completed on July 20.
-On September 1, with WTTA becoming Tampa Bay's station for The CW, WSNN-LD would transition to carrying MyNetworkTV in prime time from WTTA, the latter which rebroadcasts the network overnights from 1 to 3 a.m.
+On September 1, with WTTA becoming Tampa Bay's station for The CW, WSNN-LD would transition to carrying MyNetworkTV in prime time from WTTA, the latter of which rebroadcasts the network overnights from 1 to 3 a.m.

 Programming

 SNN features live newscasts for 7 1/2 hours on weekdays and two hours on weekends, barring any breaking news that could extend its time, as well as live weather segments during the morning and evening hours, with more frequent updates during severe weather events.
 The station occasionally broadcasts parades in the area, including boat shows and fireworks shows near Christmas and New Year's.

-In addition to regular rolling news programming, SNN also shows airs two local talk shows:
+In addition to regular rolling news programming, SNN also airs two local talk shows: